igniterealtime/pade/README.md

 * Co-browsing;
 * Application sharing (PDF presentation, Realtime collaborative scrum board, drawing and text editor)
 * Remote desktop control;
+* Fastpath support with audio and video conferencing

 Combined with the [Openfire] server and the [Openfire Meetings] Plugin, Pade allows for very efficient collaboration